YoussefIbraheem/rizme-blog/README.md

 3. Once all the commands are run, a database will be created and an admin account will be created the credentials will be:

-//email : admin@rizme.com
+* Email : admin@rizme.com
-//password: password
+* Password: password

+**Note**: All Accounts password are "password", they can be changed from the profile tab

 Configurations in .env file
 -----
-1.basics:
+1. basics:
 -
 * inside the .env file, make sure these options are set correctly
-1. APP_URL : make sure it's set on the correct local host displayed on you php artisan serve terminal (i.e: if your local host is on port http://localhost:8000 make sure it's set as same)
+1. APP_URL : make sure it's set on the correct local host displayed on your PHP artisan serve terminal (i.e: if your local host is on port http://localhost:8000 make sure it's set as same)
 2. App_KEY : make sure it's present and if not get to step 4 in the Installation section
 3. FILESYSTEM_DISK: you'll mostly find it as "local" switch it to public

 2.Mail:
 -
-**this is really important to ensure that mailer is operating**
+**This is really important to ensure that the mailer is operating**
 * make sure that your email configuration is set as the following:
 - MAIL_MAILER=smtp
 - MAIL_HOST=smtp.gmail.com